garrekstemo/Optics-Tutorials/ReadMe.md

 playing scales on the piano.
 In optics, the fundamental skill is **laser alignment**.
 It starts easy with a small red laser, a couple of mirrors, a couple of irises, and a target.
-Lessons should progress to include more complex optical components, like polarizers, lenses, and filters.
+Lessons progress to include more complex optical components, including nonlinear crystals.
 The ultimate goal is to be able to understand and work with pulsed lasers.
 The nonlinear aspect of pulsed lasers opens up totally new phenomena with different optical components.
 This hardest tutorial has students find the laser pulse width using cross correlation via second harmonic generation (SHG) using a nonlinear crystal.
-The instructor should discuss nonlinear theory as much as possible.
+The instructor should discuss nonlinear theory.

-The final tutorial is experimentally simple, but introduces data analysis and fitting techniqes using data collected with an FTIR.
+The linear spectroscopy tutorial is experimentally simple, but introduces data analysis and fitting techniqes using data collected with an FTIR.
 Here, the instructor provides a set of clear liquid samples.
 The students do not know